opendocsg/slw-judgments-backfill/2007_SGHC_29/report.md

 Several other holdings of the High Court were reversed by the Court of Appeal which reversal was upheld by the Privy Council.

 Since the amendment of O 14, r 1 of the Rules of Court (Cap 322, R5, 2006 Rev Ed) allowing an application for summary judgment to be made only after a defence has been filed, it has not been possible for such application to be heard together with a stay application.
-It was held by the Court of Appeal in _Samsung Corp v Chinese Chamber Realty Pte Ltd_ [2004] 1 SLR 382 that the intention behind the amendment must have been that no O 14 application should be made while a stay application was pending.
+It was held by the Court of Appeal in _Samsung Corp v Chinese Chamber Realty Pte Ltd_ <span class="citation">[2004] 1 SLR 382</span> that the intention behind the amendment must have been that no O 14 application should be made while a stay application was pending.

  Copyright © Government of Singapore.